popqq/Smart_Plant/docs/source/getting_started.rst

 The |Product|, in addition to the PCB assembled board, consist on the following parts:

 - A 2.9" e-paper display.
-The recommend (and tested working) e-ink panel is the `296x128, 2.9inch E-Ink raw display panel <https://www.waveshare.com/product/2.9inch-e-paper.htm>`_ that you can order directly on the manufacturer.
+The recommended (and tested working) e-ink panel is the `296x128, 2.9inch E-Ink raw display panel <https://www.waveshare.com/product/2.9inch-e-paper.htm>`_ that you can order directly on the manufacturer.
   Please note that **other displays may not work at all**.
 - A :term:`LiPo` battery, with a recommended 1000mAh capacity, for space and power.
 The ideal dimensions shouldn't excess the 50x34x5mm in order to fit in the designed enclosure.
 - An enclosure where to fit the |Product| upper part that you can find on the :ref:`enclosure` section.